SimpleAmericanAccent/saa-app-web/.github/README.md

 This application supports accent coaching workflows: analysis, feedback, and guided practice.

 I repeatedly ran into the same challenges when helping clients with accent training, and existing tools didn’t address them in the way I wanted.

 So I built my own.

-It was built iteratively around client needs and is actively used in my coaching business, with ongoing maintenance and development.
+I use it actively in my coaching business, and it continues to evolve.

 The software is proprietary.
 The repository is public only for portfolio purposes.